VaidehiSom/AI-driven-biometric-privacy-using-modified-cycle-GANs/README.md

 # AI-driven biometric privacy using modified cycle GANs
+This code is the official implementation of the paper [Secure and Privacy Preserving Proxy Biometrics Identities](https://arxiv.org/pdf/2212.10812.pdf)

 ## Motivation
 In case of security break and fingerprint leakage, user’s original fingerprints should not be compromised